atair-ibn-laahad/7405-assignment3/README.md

 ## Run the project
 Create a new virtual environment, or use an existing one, install all necessary requirements.
 And then you can choose:
+1. Build / [download](https://github.com/Xrondev/HKU7405-optionPricer-UI) the GUI program, place it under `./GUI/` and then run the `main.py`
-1. run the different method by importing them to `main.py`
+2. run the different method by importing them to `test.py`
-2. run the `api_entries.py` to start a local/remote server, and use `requests` or a browser to invoke the methods.
+3. run the `api_entries.py` to start a local/remote server, and use `requests` or a browser to invoke the methods.
 The API doc is located on `http://127.0.0.1:7405/doc`.
 And you can find the url function map in `api_entries.py -> function_map`
-3. run the `api_entries.py` to start a local/remote server, and build/download the Graphical User Interface program from [Here](https://github.com/Xrondev/HKU7405-optionPricer-UI).
+4. run the `api_entries.py` to start a local/remote server, and build/download the Graphical User Interface program from [Here](https://github.com/Xrondev/HKU7405-optionPricer-UI).
 The repo is configured to automatically compile the GUI program for Mac/Linux/Windows you can find a package of unpacked file with exe/AppImage/dmg in the Actions page the latest successful build.